HL7/uv-dx-pq/input/pagecontent/index.md

 ### Purpose
-This implementation guide defines a universal realm FHIR specification for the creation and excnge of structured pharmaceutical quality data internationally within or between biopharmaceutical companies and their stakeholders.
+This implementation guide defines a universal realm FHIR specification for the creation and exchange of structured pharmaceutical quality data internationally within or between biopharmaceutical companies and their stakeholders.

 ### Scope
 **In-scope**